robotpony/w42/content/blog/2025/teaching-claude-to-write-like-me-a-two-month-journey.md

 draft: true
 ---

-# Teaching Claude to Write Like Me: A Two-Month Journey

 Two months ago, I realized my Claude writing guide was lying to me.
 Not intentionally, of course - it just wasn't telling the whole truth about how I write.

 I'd spent weeks extracting patterns from my posts, building what I thought was a comprehensive style guide.
 Voice characteristics, recurring themes, favourite phrases - the works.
 But when I started using it to help draft posts, something felt off.
 The words were there, but the voice wasn't.
 It was like hearing someone do an impression of you: technically accurate but somehow wrong.